Schwrop/Travel-Agency-Webpage/readme.md

 git clone https://github.com/Schwrop/Travel-Agency-Webpage.git
 ```

-Open `index.html` in your browser to view the site.
+Open `index.html` in your browser with a local web server.
+E.g. via the Live Server extension in VS Code editor.

+Live Server is a VS Code extension that:

+1. Starts a local web server on your computer.

+2. Serves your HTML, CSS, and JS files through a URL (like http://127.0.0.1:5500).

+3. Automatically reloads the browser whenever you save your file.

 ## Folder Structure